tbrown70128/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-In this lab I'm going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
-Configuring and running this lab will help develop understanding of how active directory and windows networking works.
+Objective: This lab aims to provide hands-on experience in configuring an Active Directory environment within a virtualized setting.
+By following these steps, you’ll gain insights into AD concepts, Windows networking, and essential administration tasks.
 <br />